 Applications & Admission

 To apply for MLTT II, please complete the MLTT II Application.
-Applications will be available until June 1, 2017 or until the program is filled if sooner.
-Places in MLTT II will be offered beginning in late April.
+Applications will be available until October 1, 2017 or until the program is filled if sooner.
+Places in MLTT II will be offered beginning in June.

 We are able to accept up to eighteen students.

 MLTT II runs from Winter through Fall of 2018.

 Webinars will begin in February of 2018 and occur monthly or bi-monthly throughout the program.
 All webinars will be recorded and posted on the MLTT II learning platform.